LorenzoPiazza/HeraSDG-BigDataAnalyticsPipeline/SETUP_K8s_CLUSTER.md

             --discovery-token-ca-cert-hash sha256:a9d77b26d4204155560c981dbf3d341f56e2ed25dcfa2981c772c947e5cd58f0
     ```

-3. **Follow the instructions on output to use the right admin.conf**
+3. **Follow the instructions on output to configure kubectl to use the right kubeconf file**

 4. **Deploy a Pod Network (es:Calico)**
     ```